Having no menstrual periods is called amenorrhea.

 Unless a woman is pregnant, other testing is usually required to determine the cause of amenorrhea.

-Problems related to amenorrhea (such as a low estrogen level) may also require treatment to prevent later health problems.
+Problems related to amenorrhea (such as a low estrogen level) may also require treatment to prevent later health problems, such as fractures due to decreased bone density (osteoporosis).

 Drugs Mentioned In This Article